 Read a detailed guide on the benefits of Espresso

-Espresso machines are quick they can pull a shot in a matter of seconds while drip machines require water to steep through coffee grounds for some time to extract flavors.
+- Espresso machines are quick they can pull a shot in a matter of seconds while drip machines require water to steep through coffee grounds for some time to extract flavors and take around 5-10 minutes.

-Drip coffee machines are easy to use even a beginner coffee lover can brew a perfect cup of coffee using these machines while operating Espresso machines are little tricky and require some skills.
+- Drip coffee machines are easy to use even a beginner can brew a perfect cup of coffee using these machines while operating Espresso machines are little tricky and requires some skills.

-When you use an espresso machine, you have to grind the coffee beans to perfection and tamp the grounds perfectly into the portafilter, and a beginner can easily mess up these settings resulting in a terrible shot of Espresso.
+When you use an espresso machine, you have to grind the coffee beans to perfection, tamp the grounds perfectly into the portafilter, and take control of the final yield, and a beginner can easily mess up these settings resulting in a terrible shot of Espresso.

 Super-automatic Espresso machines are available though which can make things a lot easier.

-Espresso machines were designed for pressurized brewing systems that require far more sophisticated machinery and build quality than drip coffee makers, hence the espresso machines are expensive.
+Espresso machines are far more expensive compared to drip coffee makers as they are designed for pressurized brewing processes that require far more sophisticated machinery and build quality.

 Also Read other Espresso Comparisons